 To train gensim word2vec module, we can give list of sentences or a file a corpus file in LineSentence format.
 Here i am creating list of sentences from my corpus.
 If you have huge data, please try to use LineSentence format to efficiently train your word vectors.

-##getting sentence wise datalist_sents = [nltk.word_tokenize(sent)for sent_tok in data_imdb.review for sent in nltk.sent_tokenize(sent_tok)]
+list_sents = [nltk.word_tokenize(sent) for sent_tok in data_imdb.review for sent in nltk.sent_tokenize(sent_tok)]

 Training gensim word2vec as below